 - Apply sunscreen even on cloudy days — UV rays remain strong beneath cloud cover and can cause unexpected burns

-- Pack basic medications — cold remedies, motion-sickness tablets for boat trips, and mosquito repellent
+- Pack basic medications — cold remedies, motion-sickness tablets for any boat trips, and a small first aid kit

 - Carry a light jacket for evenings — air-conditioned restaurants and a post-rain breeze can feel chilly after warm daytime temperatures